smooll-d/smoollwallpaper/README.md

 ## Overview
 SmoollWallpaper uses the magic of `mpv` and `xwinwrap` to display animated (or just video) wallpapers on your desktop, and with the help of `xprop` it allows the wallpapers to stop when you click on another window than your desktop, if you're PC or laptop don't have the best of specs just like me :).

-It also allows using images as wallpapers, but this option is `WIP` (Work In Progress) and only available for `GNOME`, `LXDE/PCmanFM`, `LXQt/PCmanFM-qt` and `KDE >=5.7`, although I don't know about KDE because I haven't tested it yet, but if you'd like to contribute to this project, you can test it out and let me know by opening an issue.
+It also allows using images as wallpapers, but this option is `WIP` (Work In Progress) and only available for `GNOME`.

 If you'd like to get started on using my magnum opus ('cause let's be honest, I will probably never make something better), you can go to the [Getting Started wiki page](https://www.github.com/reallySmooll/smoollwallpaper/wiki/Getting-Started) or you can click on one of the badges above that says `GETTING STARTED`.
 There's a normal wallpaper version as well.
 You can go [here](https://www.github.com/reallySmooll/smoollwallpaper/wiki/Getting-Started-(Normal-Wallpapers)) or you can click on the `GETTING STARTED (NORMAL WALLPAPERS)` badge above.